KustoszApp/docs/source/configuration/installer.md

 When `true`, installer will run [`certbot`](https://certbot.eff.org/) to configure [Let's Encrypt](https://letsencrypt.org/) TLS certificate on virtual host.

 Installer will **not** check if certbot is available or configured correctly - it blindly tries to run the binary.
-Set this to `true` only if you actually use certbot.
+Set this to `true` only if you actually use certbot and have configured it on the machine.

 ## `certbot_extra_args`